|Nutritional Guidelines (per serving)|

-Pre-heat your oven to 425 F. I like to use a toaster oven, since the taquitos are so small and don't take up too much space.
+Preheat your oven to 425 F. I like to use a toaster oven, since the taquitos are so small and don't take up too much space.
 You don't need to grease your baking pan, but if you brush it lightly with olive oil, you'l be rewarded with a bit of extra flavor.
-Bake your simple taquitos for 15-20 minutes, or until lightly browned and crisped.
-Enjoy!
+Bake your simple taquitos for 15 to 20 minutes, or until lightly browned and crisped.
+Enjoy.

 To fry your vegetarian bean taquitos:

 Heat a few tablespoons of oil in a small frying pan.
 Carefully place individual taquitos into the oil, using a toothpick to hold them together, if you need.
-Fry for 2-3 minutes on each side.
+Fry for 2 to 3 minutes on each side.

 Like these vegetarian taquitos?
 Here's a few more vegetarian and vegan Mexican food recipes you might like: